In addition to information that must be submitted with all planning application types, you may have to provide extra information in specific cases.

 Regulations set out a procedure for determining which projects should be subject to an Environmental Impact Assessment – go to GOV.UK: Environmental Impact Assessment guidance.

 Flood risk assessment

 You will only need to provide this with applications for developments on sites of more than 1 hectare in flood zone 1, and all new developments within flood zones 2 or 3.

-To the location of flood zones, go to the Environment Agency: flood map for planning.
+To find the location of flood zones, go to GOV.UK: flood map for planning.